badoet/ionic-framework/core/src/components/range/readme.md

 Labels can be placed on either side of the range by adding the `slot="start"` or `slot="end"` to the element.
-The element doesn't have to be an `ion-label`, it can be added to any element to place it to the left or right of the range.
+The element doesn't have to be an `syg-label`, it can be added to any element to place it to the left or right of the range.

 ## Custom Pin Formatters